Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 Mass Email with Gmail: Best Methods, Practices, Strategies

 Just playing the odds here based on market share: You’re already using Gmail for both your personal email and your business email.

 And while Gmail was not built natively to be a mass email platform, it can actually become the best mass email platform out there with the right extensions or add-ons.
-Here’s why and how to send mass emails in Gmail.
+Here’s more on why and how to send mass emails in Gmail.